vladmirfox/pokeemerald-expansion/README.md

 ## What is the pokeemerald Expansion?

-The pokeemerald Expansion is a feature branch meant to be integrated into existing Pokémon Emerald hacks based of pret's [pokeemerald](https://github.com/pret/pokeemerald) decompilation project.
+The pokeemerald Expansion is a feature branch meant to be integrated into existing Pokémon Emerald hacks based off pret's [pokeemerald](https://github.com/pret/pokeemerald) decompilation project.
 This is ***NOT*** a standalone romhack, and as such, most features will be unavailable and/or unbalanced if played as is.

 ## What features are included?
 - Configuration files that allows you to choose generation-specific behaviors.
 Full contents here: